datanav/docs/technical/powerofficego-wave.rst

 Powerofficego Contactperson to Wave Customer
 --------------------------------------------
-Every Powerofficego Contactperson will be synchronized with a Wave Customer.
+Before any synchronization can take place, a link between a Powerofficego Contactperson and a Wave Customer must be established.

+A new Wave Customer will be created from a Powerofficego Contactperson if it is connected to a Powerofficego Salesorder, Salesorders, Salesorderlines, or Outgoinginvoices that is synchronized into Wave.

 Once a link between a Powerofficego Contactperson and a Wave Customer is established, it will keep in sync between the two systems, regardless of where it is edited.